 Influenza A/H1N1: swine flu

 The symptoms of A/H1N1 are the same as normal flu – they’re usually mild and include fever, a runny nose, muscle aches, sore throat and coughing.
-The flu lasts for about six days after the initial symptoms occur.
+The flu generally lasts for about six days after the initial symptoms occur.

 Influenza A vaccination

 During the pandemic, a vaccine was developed.
 However, since this pandemic is officially over, it has been decided that this specific vaccination is now only offered to vulnerable groups such as the elderly.
 The regular annual flu jab should also sufficiently protect you against Influenza A. When you travel to other countries, you won’t need a specific vaccination against Influenza A.